pit-ray/ADT7310_CTR/README.md

 Controller for temperature sensor module ADT7310.

 ## Description
-You can control ADT7310 easily in Raspberry Pi.
+You can control ADT7310 easily with Raspberry Pi and Python3.

 ## License
 MIT License